• Skip to primary navigation

 But whoever collected these data combined these into a rate already.
 They didn’t keep the original variables.
 So the ideal analysis was just out of reach.

 So here I suggested a log transformation and a linear model instead.
 It’s not ideal and had anyone asked before data collection, I would have advised keeping the original variables.
-But this approach should mitigate issues with skew and non-constant variance.
+But this approach should mitigate the worst issues with skew and non-constant variance.
 It can give a reasonable answer to the research question.

 It’s important that the researcher describe in detail what she did and the possible biases and assumption violations this analysis introduces so that the reader can make their own inferences.